 My short, oddly third-person bio:

 Avery Swartz is a Toronto-based tech expert.
 She is the founder and CEO of Camp Tech, the tech workshop company for non-technical people.
 Avery regularly appears on national television talking about tech trends, writes articles about tech and the modern woman for Chatelaine, writes about tech and small business for The Globe and Mail, and hosts the Camp Tech podcast.
-Avery acts as a digital advisor to a number of charities (including the Art Canada Institute and Canadian Breast Cancer Foundation), and co-hosts the Gather North retreat for women who make the web.
+Avery acts as a digital advisor to a number of charities (including the Art Canada Institute and Canadian Breast Cancer Foundation), hosts the Gather North retreat for women who make the web, and was listed as one of the Top 50 Women in Marketing by Search Engine Journal.

 My longer but still oddly third-person bio: